sherrymax/aps-examples/activiti-create-folder-via-rest-api/readme.md

-#### The project contains all the components required to trigger a boundary message event using REST calls
+#### The project contains all the components required to create an ACS folder from APS via REST calls

 ### Use-Case / Requirement
 Build a process to create a folder in the ACS repo with some metdata.